lbaraza/Automotive-Sales-Performance-Dashboard/README.md

 - https://github.com/lbaraza/Sales-Dashboard/blob/main/Top%20Cars%20Database%20-%20Africa.xlsx

 # Tools Used
 Power BI: The primary tool for data visualization and analysis.
-Power BI's interactive dashboards and reports provide dynamic insights and make it easier to explore the data.
+Power BI's interactive dashboards provide dynamic insights and make it easier to explore the data.